mrocklin/blog/_posts/work/2016-08-25-supporting-users.md

 an environment in which developers can say "Sorry.
 Busy." more easily.
 I think that we as a community need better resources to teach novice users to become veteran users.

+One positive approach is to honor veteran users, and through this public praise to encourage other users to "up their game", much as developers do today with coding skills.
+There are thousands of blogposts about how to develop code well, and people strive tirelessly to improve themselves.
+My hope is that by attaching the language of skill, like the term "veteran", to user behaviors we can create an environment where people are proud of how cleanly they can raise issues and how clearly they can describe questions for documentation.
+Doing this well is critical for a project's success and requires substantial effort and personal investment.